simondlevy/Hackflight/boards/pxfmini/README.md

-Experimental support for the Erle Robotics PXFMini board
+Experimental support for the Erle Robotics PXFMini board.
+Not yet implemented.